bu-sce/Chat-Application/README.md

 	</p>
 </h6>

 ## Key Features

-- Free real-time Messaging
+- Free real-time Messaging.
-- Unlimited Chats
+- Unlimited Chats.
-- Ability to send emojis
+- Ability to send emojis.
-- Chat with whomever on the app
+- Chat with whomever on the app.
-- Choose your own avatar
+- Choose your own avatar.
-- Reset Your password and avatar
+- Reset Your password and avatar.
-- Delete your account
+- Delete your account.
-- Other awesome features
+- Other awesome features.

 ## Technologies Used

 <p align="center">
     <img src="https://skillicons.dev/icons?i=html,css,js,ts,react,nodejs,express,mongodb,vscode,git,github,heroku" />
 </p>

 ## How To Use :pencil: